-The way music is consumed has changed drastically from record players and cassettes, to MP3 files and the iPod.
+The way music is consumed has changed drastically from record players and cassettes to MP3 files and the iPod.
 Now we’re at the point where streaming services are how the majority of people get their music.
-While they weren’t the first in the game, Apple Music has become one of the more popular services available for music lovers, but why?
+While Apple wasn’t the first in the game, Apple Music has become one of the more popular services available for music lovers, but why?
 Is Apple Music actually good?
 Let’s find out.

 What is Apple Music?

-Apple Music is a streaming service using elements of the Beats streaming service Apple purchased back in 2014, and brought on some of the worlds most popular DJs to give it a boost in popularity.
-The Beats brand basically became a live internet radio station within the app, and this, along with some high profile music acts like Drake signing exclusive deals to only stream on Apple Music for a certain amount of time was how the company initially competed with other streaming services like Spotify.
+Apple Music is a streaming service using elements of the Beats streaming service Apple purchased in 2014, and brought on some of the world’s most popular DJs to give it a boost in popularity.
+The Beats brand basically became a live internet radio station within the app.
+Some high-profile music acts like Drake signed limited-time, exclusive deals with Apple Music which gave it a leg up against competitors like Spotify.
 The exclusive deals have since died out (thankfully), but the internet radio is still one of Apple Music’s main features.

 How to use Apple Music

 If you own an iOS device, Apple Music is the default app for listening to music.
-Surprisingly, it’s one of a few Apple apps that is also available on Android, but you’ll need to download it from the Play Store first.
-Using the service on both operating systems is fairly similar, with the biggest difference being how you search for music.
-On iOS there’s a separate tab in the bottom menu, while on Android there’s an ever-present search icon in the top right instead.
+Surprisingly, it’s one of a few Apple apps that is also available on Android via the Play Store first.
+No matter your operating system, the experience is fairly similar, with the biggest difference being how you search for music.
+On iOS, there’s a separate tab in the bottom menu, while on Android there’s an ever-present search icon in the top right instead.
 Besides that, how you navigate Apple Music is identical on both platforms.
 There are icons along the bottom to help you navigate the different menus.
 From left to right they are the library, the “For You” section, browse, radio, and (if you’re on iOS) the aforementioned search.
-All of your music listening and navigating is done in one of these screens.
+All of your music listening and navigating is done on one of these screens.

-The library consists of all of your music, whether that’s your own personal library or songs that you searched for in the app and saved.
+The library consists of all of your music, whether that’s your own personal library or songs that you searched for and saved in the app.
 Every time you come across a new song or album that you like you can hit the “+Add” button to save it to your library.
-Navigating the library is pretty intuitive as it’s essentially the same way that iTunes was organized.
+Library navigation is pretty intuitive as it’s essentially the same way that iTunes was organized.
 That main screen is also where you’ll find the recently added section, so you don’t have to go digging through screens to get to the song you just added this morning.

-The one feature that I do wish Apple Music would incorporate here is the ability to collaborate on a playlist in the way Spotify does.
+You can’t make collaborative playlists on Apple Music as you can with Spotify.
 A collaborative playlist allows you and a friend to both add music to a particular playlist that you both have complete control over.
 The only thing you can do in Apple Music is to share a playlist with a friend, but that friend won’t have any control over what songs are in the playlist.

 The next section is “For You”, and this is where things get interesting because this is the screen where you’ll probably be doing most of your music discovery.
 By using algorithms Apple Music recommends similar artists, songs, or curated playlists based on a mix of your past listening habits and new artists that it thinks you might like.
 It even adds a few playlists right up top so you can quickly listen to new music or some of your past favorites.

 Next is the browse tab, which is essentially the landing page of the Apple Music app.
-Instead of music and playlists made for you, this is where you’ll find everything that’s new and some playlists that are more topical and broad.
-For example, instead of a playlist of songs that are similar to your past listening habits, you’ll find a daily Top 100 playlist here separated by countries.
+Instead of music and playlists made for you, this is where you’ll find everything that’s new and some playlists that are more topical and broad (like a daily Top 100 playlist separated by country).
 There’s everything from Top 100 songs globally to the Top 100 songs in Uganda.
 The browse page is also where you can look through new releases, different genres, or even watch some Beats 1 interviews.
 That actually brings us nicely into the next tab.

 One of the standout features of Apple Music at launch was internet radio stations, and it’s still going strong.
-There is always a live DJ somewhere in the world who is live.
-So all you have to do is click in too start listening.
+There is always a live DJ somewhere in the world who is live, all you have to do is click in to start listening.
 If you miss one, you can always just go back and listen to the DJ’s set as it’s all recorded and organized nicely in this tab.
-You’ll also get an upcoming schedule of so is going to be live and if you don’t feel like listening to a DJ this is also the page where you can pick a station by genre, though as far as I can tell it’s just a few more constantly updated playlists.
+This is also where you can pick a station by genre; this is really just a few more constantly updated playlists.
 Still, it’s just another way to discover new music if you want it.

-If you’re don’t have an unlimited plan or pay for data as you go, you’re going to want to download as much as you can over WiFi.
+If you don’t have an unlimited plan or pay for data as you go, you’re going to want to download as much as you can over Wi-Fi because, yes, Apple Music uses mobile data when connected to Wi-Fi.
 Apple Music lets you download songs, albums, or playlists onto your device by tapping the little cloud and arrow button to the right of the playlist or song.
-If you do this while connected to WiFi, you’ll avoid data charges and can still listen to your music while on the go.
-The downside to this is that there’s no option for offline playback of any of the live radio, even the ones that are pre-recorded.
+If you do this while connected to Wi-Fi, you’ll avoid data charges and can still listen to your music while on the go.
+The downside to this is that there’s no option for offline playback of any of the live radios, even the ones that are pre-recorded.
 This is kind of a bummer seeing as it would give data-conscious people a way to listen to the radio stations afterward almost like a podcast.
 The only parts of the radio tab that are available for offline playback are the playlists.